scalastic/scalastic.github.io/_posts/en/2023-07-21-zero-trust-kubernetes.markdown

 to authenticate nodes and establish secure connections through encrypted channels, preventing attackers from intercepting and reading data in transit.

-1. **Encryption at Rest:** Encryption at rest involves protecting data stored in persistent volumes, databases, and other storage media in the cluster.
-Kubernetes provides features for data encryption at rest using the Kubernetes Secrets functionality and by integrating encrypted storage solutions.
+1. **Encryption of Data at Rest:** Data at rest encryption, including the protection of data stored in persistent volumes, databases, and other storage mediums within the cluster, is vital.
+Kubernetes offers features for encrypting data at rest by utilizing the Kubernetes Secrets functionality and integrating with encrypted storage solutions, such as [HashiCorp Vault](https://www.vaultproject.io/){:target="_blank" rel="noopener noreferrer nofollow"}.

 ### Benefits of Using Certificates and Regular Key Rotation